methods2022/team08_project/README.md

   The final processed data CSV file is loaded back into a dataframe and rows with unknown sex information are dropped.
 Then the counts of each sex-vaccine_manufacturer-symptom group are derived using groupby and combine.
 The sum of counts of symptoms for each sex-vaccine_manufacturer group is derived similarly.
 Afterwards, the percentages of symptoms are calculated by dividing the counts of each sex-vaccine_manufacturer-symptom group by the counts of corresponding sex-vaccine_manufacturer group.
 Finally, the percentages of symptoms for each vaccine manufacturer for females and males are plotted separately by sex in the format of barplot to identify the most at-risk populations in an intrinsic and straightforward way.

+4. `bar_plots.jl`

+- Data inputted manually from `updated_projects_counts.csv` and `grouped_percentages_output.csv`
+- Output files: barplots (`Fatigue.png`, `FatiguePercents.png`, `Headache.png`, `HeadachePercents.png`, `Pyrexia.png`, `PyrexiaPercents.png`)

+  This Julia script constructs two grouped barplots for each adverse event based on sex and vaccine manufacturer (six barplots total).
+It first creates a barplot using counts and then one using percents for each adverse event.

 5. `age_statistics.jl`
 - Input file `final_processed_data_output.csv`
 - Output files `age_dictionary_output.txt`, `age_output_min_max.txt`, `mean_age_output.txt`